josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_soft_law_governance.md

 ## 🏮 Footer

-*Soft Law Governance* is a living node of the Polaris Protocol.
+*⚖️ Soft Law Governance* is a living node of the Polaris Protocol.
 It documents how unofficial rules and unpublished guidance create systems of control without democratic oversight or legal accountability.

 > 📡 Cross-references: